Cervical Cancer: Stages

 It may spread through the lymph nodes in the pelvis.

 A third type of spread is through the bloodstream.
-This is not common.
+This is not as common.

 When cervical cancer has spread to another part of the body, it's not a new cancer.
 For example, if it spreads to the vagina, it's not called vaginal cancer.
 It's still cervical cancer.
 This is because cancer is named for the site of the original tumor.

 The staging system most often used for cervical cancer is by the International Federation of Gynecology and Obstetrics (FIGO).
-The Roman numerals from 0 to IV stand for the different stages of the cancer.
+The Roman numerals from 0 to IV (0 to 4) stand for the different stages of the cancer.
 The higher the number, the more advanced the cancer is.

 This stage is not included in the FIGO system.
 This stage is also called carcinoma in situ (CIS).
-The cancer has grown only in the surface layer of cells lining your cervix.
+The cancer has grown only in the surface layer of cells lining your cervix and is considered a serious precancer.

 This cancer has grown into your cervix.
 It has not spread.
 Stage I is then divided into these groups: